mark-bradshaw/mrhorse/README.md

 module.exports = isAdmin;
 ```

-The policy function **must** call the callback and provide a boolean value indicating whether the request can continue on for further processing.
+The policy function **must** call the callback and provide a boolean value indicating whether the request can continue on for further processing in the hapi lifecycle [`callback(null, true)`].
 If you don't call the callback, hapi will never respond to the request.
-If you callback with `false` hapi will be sent a forbidden error to reply with.
-Alternately you can provide your own error object to give a different type of response, such as `Boom.notFound`.
-By default you will get a 403 forbidden error if you don't provide an alternative error.
-If your policy has nothing to do with authentication or authorization, you will just want to always respond back with true to continue normal processing of the request.
+It will timeout.
+If you callback with false [`callback(null, false)`] hapi will be sent a 403 forbidden error to reply with, by default.
+Alternately you can provide your own error object to give a different type of response [`callback(Boom.notFound())`].
+You can also provide a custom message as a third parameter [`callback(null, false, 'Custom message')`].
+If your policy has nothing to do with authentication or authorization, you will just want to always respond back with true to continue normal processing of the request [`callback(null, true)`].

 You can specify whether this policy should run as a pre-handler, a post-handler, or (in a more exotic scenario) both, by adding the `pre` and `post` objects to the function as seen above.
 You don't have to add these if you don't want to.
 By default all policies are assumed to be pre-handlers only, unless you specify otherwise.
 If you would like additional information about when exactly pre and post handlers are called in the Hapi request life cycle, please refer to the [Hapi documentation](https://github.com/hapijs/hapi/blob/master/docs/Reference.md#request-lifecycle).